0xfuturistic/prime-field-arithmetic/README.md

-A Solidity library for performing arithmetic operations within a prime field, tailored to the [secp256k1](https://en.bitcoin.it/wiki/Secp256k1) curve.
+A Solidity library for performing arithmetic operations within a prime field, with the characteristic of [secp256k1](https://en.bitcoin.it/wiki/Secp256k1).

 <img src="secp256k1.png" alt="secp256k1 curve" width="400"/>